ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

 ## Before You Get Started
 Before you get started installing or playing Living Skyrim, it's important to note a few things:

-* You are not required to have Nexus Premium to install Living Skyrim, however, it is **highly recommended.** Nexus Premium will cut your install time to a fraction of what it would be by automating both the mod download and mod install processes of installing the list.
-* As of version 3.0.0, Living Skyrim requires 208GB of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
-Installing to an SSD/NVMe is not required, but also **highly recommended.** Download and installation times vary based on your computer and internet speeds, but expect the entire process to take a few hours.
-If you are installing the list without Nexus Premium, expect the process to take a couple of days of 8+ hour sessions downloading mods.
-* To maximize performance, both Skyrim: Special Edition and Living Skyrim should be installed on the same hard drive, ideally an SSD/NVMe.
-This is not required, just recommended if you want the smoothest gameplay experience.
-* If you are not familiar with the contents of this modlist, a complete documentation of every mod in the list including links to the mods is available on the [LS3 Modlist Spreadsheet]().
-* If you instead only wish for a brief overview of the major changes this modlist makes, you should refer to the [Important Mods You Need to Know About](#important-mods-you-need-to-know-about) section of this document.
-* Autosaves for this modlist are disabled.
-This save option is known to cause issues with modlists running a large number of scripted mods.
-Instead, quicksaves are automatically turned into manual saves by SSE Engine Fixes.
-It is recommended to save early and often.
-Every 15 minutes and before interacting with quest NPCs, quest objects, and before entering new zones should be sufficient.
-* Continuing the last point, it is always better to save **before** entering a loading screen instead of after.
-After a loading screen it is very likely that scripts will be running for at least 30 seconds, so if you must save after a loading screen, at least wait that long before doing so.
-* Wabbajack does support updating an existing installation of a modlist.
-However, as part of this process, it does delete files that don't match with what it is installing.
-This includes RaceMenu presets, mods you've added/changed, and possibly even save files.
-It is a good practice to keep backups of your save files so that you can update safely.
-Saves are stored within the folder you install Living Skyrim to.
-* Living Skyrim 3 has been updated such that NPCs and player characters are never nude.
-Underwear is worn by all NPCs and the player character and cannot be unequipped.
-* Adding to, changing, or removing from Living Skyrim is not supported.
-See the [Adding to Living Skyrim](#adding-to-living-skyrim) section of this document for more details.
-* As many common issues as I could find have been documented in the [Common Issues](#common-issues) section of this document.
-Refer to this before asking for support.
-* If you want some tips related to getting started playing the list, refer to the [Getting Started in Living Skyrim](#getting-started-in-living-skyrim) section of this document.
-* By default, Living Skyrim has the game running in exclusive fullscreen mode to assist with game performance.

 <table class="tg">
 <thead>
   <tr>